gryphonshafer/exact/README.md

     use warnings;
     use utf8;
     use open ':std', ':utf8';
-    use feature ':5.23';
+    use feature ':5.32';
-    use feature qw( signatures refaliasing bitwise );
+    use feature qw( signatures refaliasing bitwise isa );
+    no feature 'indirect';
     use mro 'c3';
     use IO::File;
     use IO::Handle;